erfanmo/erfanmo/README.md

 - 🌱 I’m interested in Generative AI, Deep Learning, and Reinforcement Learning
 - 👯 I’m open to collaborations on **Full-Stack and Backend Projects**
 - 📝 I regularly write articles on [#](#)
-- 💬 Ask me about **.NET, Python, Java script and Backend Development, Generative AI**
+- 💬 Ask me about **Backend Development, Python, Java script, .NET, Generative AI and Machine Learning**
 - 📫 How to reach me **erfan.mohebi@gmail.com**
 - 📄 Know more about my experience [#](#r)
 - ⚡ Fun fact **I love finding efficient solutions to complex problems!**